C2SP/wycheproof/README.md

 ### Maintainers

-Project Wycheproof is maintained by:
+Project Wycheproof has been maintained by:

 *   Daniel Bleichenbacher
 *   Thai Duong